 In this example, I’m sending Massive audio through channels 3/4 and FM8 audio through channels 5/6.
 I’m also generating a click track through a Max application that sends MIDI notes over OSC and that audio goes out on channel 7.

-Now, output channels 1/2 are connected to my wireless monitoring system, so anything sent to those channels will be heard in my in-ear monitors.
+Now, I connected output channels 1/2 to my wireless monitoring system.
+I will hear in my in-ear monitors anything that these channels receive.
 The personal mix to which I want to listen arrives at input channels 1/2.
 So all I have to do is connect those channels together with a gain control in the middle.

 Then I can create a knob on the front panel, associate its value with the gain control and learn a slider on a keyboard so that I can control the volume of the personal mix by adjusting a slider and we’re done.